tgwalsh/git-practice/personal_portfilio_website/README.md

 ## Project Objectives: :white_check_mark:

-- create a main page that features different projects that I've built.
+- Create a main page that features different projects that I've built.
 - Build another page/section that contains contact information.
 - Add additional pages for each project, detailing the technology used.